Perspectives in World Art II

 AA Analysis of Art

 What silences do archaeological archives unintentionally preserve?
 In what ways do power and privilege influence the creation and shape of archaeological archives, and dictate who has access to them?
 How might new technologies help us begin to rectify inequities of access?
 Once called by its excavators the “Pompeii of the East,” the ancient archaeological site of Dura-Europos (Syria) preserves evidence of what everyday life was like in an ancient Roman city.
 The site is home to the earliest Christian church building yet found, the most elaborately decorated ancient synagogue known to date, and testifies to the ways in which ancient religions and cultures intermingled and inspired one another.
 Yet since the start of the Syrian civil war in 2011, the site has been irreparably compromised for future archaeological exploration.
 More than ever, our knowledge and understanding of the site's ancient phases will depend almost entirely upon archival information collected in the course of archaeological excavations that took place 100 years ago when Syria was under French colonial occupation.
 In this hands-on practicum course focused on the case-study of this fascinating archaeological site, students will not only learn what we know of Dura-Europos as it was in antiquity, but will also think critically about issues central to the use and development of archival resources more generally.
 Coursework will center around firsthand engagement with data, artifacts, and archival materials from the site, and will allow students the opportunity to develop guided research projects that ultimately contribute toward the goal of improving the site’s accessibility and intelligibility to users worldwide.
 The methods and critical perspectives explored in this class will be particularly relevant to students interested in exploring careers in GLAM (galleries, libraries, archives and museum) fields.
-AHVC distribution: Ancient.
+AHVC distribution: Pre 1500, Middle East.

 Professor: